Folklore of Finland: Notable figures

-Living sauna culture still includes many ancient traditions.
-Tradition of communal work, talkoo is also living strong.
+Foods

 Finnish foods often use wholemeal products (rye, barley, oats) and berries (such as blueberries, lingonberries, cloudberries, and sea buckthorn).
 Milk and its derivatives like buttermilk are commonly used as food, drink or in various recipes.
 Various turnips were common in traditional cooking, but were replaced with the potato after its introduction in the 18th century.

+Common examples of traditional Finnish foods include: